YCCZhao/CarND-Advanced-Lane-Lines/writeup_template.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
+![][image1]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Using `cv2.undistort` function and the camera matrix and distance coefficient obtained from camera calibration steps, image is undistorted.
+A distortion-corrected example image is shown below:
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 95 through 135 in `Advanced_Lane_Finding_Pipeline.py`).
+I used color threshold to filter all pixels with lightness under 200 and saturation 100 (line 103-118).
+This is meant to keep the clear lane lines.
+I also used graient thresholds to find edges (line 123-129).
+I chose saturation layer of the image to calcuate gradient after testing on different layers.

 Here's an example of my output for this step.

 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `perspective_trans()`, which appears in lines 30 through 43 in the file `Advanced_Lane_Finding_Pipeline.py` (./Advanced_Lane_Finding_Pipeline.py).
-The `perspective_trans()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+The `perspective_trans()` function takes as inputs an image (`img`), and has default values for source (`src`) and destination (`dst`) points.
+This points works for current camera location, but since different camera orientation is used, they might need to be updated.

 ```python
 def perspective_trans(img, unwarped=False,